-Whale season special: Book a stay in May to save 50 per cent.
-Valid for stays May to November.
-Minimum five nights.
+Whale season special: Book a stay between June 1 to November 30 to save 25 per cent.
+Minimum three nights.

 Sugarloaf Point Lighthouse Keeper’s Cottages in Myall Lakes National Park there are three of these restored lighthouse keeper’s cottages to stay in, each offering access to a long, empty surf beach and uninterrupted ocean views.
 Just outside of Seal Rocks and perched on the eastern edge of Myall Lakes National Park, the cottages are excellent vantage points for viewing whales, so you won’t have to brave cold winds to a lookout.

 Drive 20 minutes north to Frothy Coffee Boatshed on Smiths Lake for Lunch.
 The menu includes good, no-fuss options and the coffee is indeed frothy, but you’re really here to sit afloat the lake and take in the view.

 Whale season special: Book a midweek stay and you'll receive one of three packages to enhance your stay.

 If you’re up for some winter camping by the fire, then Booderee National Park has three campgrounds: Green Patch, Bristol Point and Cave Beach.
 If you prefer the glamping option, Paperbark Camp is slightly further inland in Woollamia.
 Here you can stay in luxury safari tents complete with ensuite bathtubs and dinner at its treetop restaurant, The Gunyah.